jsstuff/xql/README.md

 QSql contains the following SQL nodes (low-level):

-  - `qsql.core.Node` - Base node, all SQL nodes inherit from it, it's safe to use `instanceof` operator to check whether any object is a `qsql.Node`.
+  - `qsql.core.Node` - Base node, all SQL nodes inherit from it, it's safe to use `instanceof` operator to check whether an object is a `qsql.core.Node`.
   - `qsql.core.Raw` - Raw SQL expression.
   - `qsql.core.Unary` - Unary SQL node (can contain a single child).
   - `qsql.core.Binary` - Binary SQL node (can contain two children, left and right).